Priority ERP Invoice Scanning: Vendor-Neutral Guide

 The allocation-number rollout is not the main reason most people search for Priority invoice scanning, but it does raise the cost of getting invoice capture wrong.
 Israeli AP teams now have a stronger reason to make sure invoice data is captured cleanly and reviewed before posting, especially when tax deductibility depends on fields being available and checked at the right time.

-According to Israel Tax Authority guidance on allocation-number verification thresholds, allocation numbers are required for input-tax deductions on invoices above the legal threshold, which drops from NIS 10,000 on January 1, 2026 to NIS 5,000 on June 1, 2026.
-That is not just a tax-policy detail.
-It changes the risk profile for invoice handling inside Priority because more supplier invoices fall into the range where missing or poorly reviewed data can create downstream problems for AP and finance.
+According to KPMG's summary of Israel's 2026 e-invoicing threshold expansion, customers must receive an ITA-issued allocation number to deduct input VAT on covered B2B invoices, with thresholds of NIS 10,000 from January 1, 2026 and NIS 5,000 from June 1, 2026.
+That changes the risk profile for invoice handling inside Priority because more supplier invoices fall into the range where missing or poorly reviewed data can create downstream problems for AP and finance.

 If you need the broader background, see Israel's allocation-number rollout and why it matters for AP teams.
 The operational takeaway for Priority users is simple: cleaner intake and better review become more valuable as the threshold drops and more invoices demand careful handling.